 If you’re struggling with methamphetamine addiction, there is no part of your life that has been left unscathed.
 You may be struggling with health-related issues from your meth use, such as hepatitis C or meth mouth.
 You may have realized that what began as a pleasant way to get high is now controlling your every move as the addiction changes the structure and function of your brain.
 Having eschewed friends and loved ones to get high, you may be socially isolated and lonely.
 You may feel hopeless, that life is no longer worth living.
 You fear you’ll never escape the addiction.

-An inpatient program is the ideal way to detox from meth, receive medical management as needed, and learn the coping skills you need to lead a sober, happy life.
+Staying at a treatment center is the ideal way to detox from meth, receive medical management as needed, and learn the coping skills you need to lead a sober, happy life.
 One of the major benefits of an inpatient program is that you are able to escape the stresses of everyday life and focus solely on what matters most – getting better.
 An inpatient treatment that uses the 12-step model for addiction management can help you successfully overcome your addiction to meth and begin to live your life again.

 When you come to us for help battling your methamphetamine addiction, you’ll first undergo a series of evaluations that will best allow us to determine your needs.
 Our medical evaluation will help us to learn how dependent you are upon methamphetamines and if you’re suffering from any health concerns related to your meth abuse.
 The psychiatric evaluation will help us to determine if you have any co-occurring mental health disorders and begin to treat them as we work through your addiction and recovery.
 We’ll sit down with the results of these evaluations and work with you to create an individualized treatment plan that meets all of your needs.

-Family therapy is a very important part of recovery from substance abuse as it will allow you to work through some of the challenges that addiction has caused your family.
+Family therapy at our treatment center is a very important part of recovery from substance abuse as it will allow you to work through some of the challenges that addiction has caused your family.
 We’ll work to rebuild family relationships so that you will have a proper support system when you complete your stay in our rehab.
 Our compassionate staff will educate your loved ones about addiction, recovery, and ways that they can assist in your healing.

 In addition to standard therapies we use to treat addiction, we also offer a variety of experiential methods designed to complement our traditional approaches.
 These may include: